linmo111/FYP-USF-Recon-FPGA-implementation/README.md

 A modulo ADC

-2.Open Quartus and open the project.
+2. Open Quartus and open the project.
 (Version 18.1 was used, but newer versions should work fine.)

-3.Connect the FPGA to your laptop.
+3. Connect the FPGA to your laptop.
 If the board is not detected, install the relevant drivers.
 Open Programmer, click Auto-detect, delete the second file, and add the time-limited .sopc file.
 Upload it to the FPGA.

-4.Open Eclipse, select the software folder as your workspace.
+4. Open Eclipse, select the software folder as your workspace.
 Choose the streaming reconstruct folder, generate BSP, and build the project.
 Run the program.
 If no error messages appear, it should be running successfully.

-5.Assuming the input is connected, use the Picoscope to view the output waveform.
+5. Assuming the input is connected, use the Picoscope to view the output waveform.
 The default output without input should be a flat line at 2V.
 You should see the reconstructed waveform from the DAC output.